 - Go over floor plans in detail with your design team before approval

-- Detailed blueprints based on your approved floor plan that are stamped by an architect or engineer
+- Detailed blueprints based on your approved floor plan that are stamped by a designer or engineer

 - Detailed Scope of Work written by the contractor